seenthattinker/demo/sredEligible.md

 ### Company project versus SR&ED project

-A distinction must be drawn between a company project and an SR&ED project. *Company project* is a generic term referring to undertakings by a company to have an impact on its business; for example, building new facilities or expanding facilities, developing new products and product lines, changing business practices, upgrading processes and
+A distinction must be drawn between a company project and an SR&ED project. *Company project* &endash;is a generic term referring to undertakings by a company to have an impact on its business; for example, building new facilities or expanding facilities, developing new products and product lines, changing business practices, upgrading processes and